-- Election Day Registration: Washington will implement Election Day registration in 2019.
+- Election Day Registration: Washington implemented Election Day registration in 2019.
 Individuals will be able to register to vote in-person at a location designated by the county auditor at any time, up to and including Election Day.

-- Preregistration: Washington will implement preregistration in 2019, enabling 16- and 17-year-olds to preregister to vote.
+- Preregistration: Washington implemented preregistration in 2019, enabling 16– and 17-year-olds to preregister to vote.
 Those who preregister will be able to vote once they turn 18 without needing to re-register.